-If the exposure is less than 80 s in length, but 2/3 of the ETC BUFFER-TIME is longer than 80 s, set BUFFER-TIME = 80 s.
-This ensures that the whole buffer will be read, so if the target is brighter than expected, all counts will be recorded.
-With a longer buffer time, only the fraction of the buffer expected to contain counts would be read.
+If the ETC reported BFT is 120 seconds or longer, then set BUFFER-TIME = 80 seconds.
+This ensures the whole buffer will be read, so if the target is brighter than expected, all counts will be recorded.
+With a longer buffer time only a fraction of it would be read (see COS TIME-TAG handling section above).